RichardBradley/liquibase.github.com/documentation/spring.md

 </databaseChangeLog>
 {% endhighlight %}

 > Note: This create table change set is XML format.
-The corresponding
+When the Liquibase update command is run, the changeset will be used to general SQL
+> that is specific to the database platform.
+In this example, we are using an h2 in-memory database just for an example, and the SQL
-> SQL statement should look like the following:
+> generated would look like this:

 {% highlight sh %}
 CREATE TABLE "department"